 Input modalities

-- Multiparametric MRI (T1w, ADC maps, DWI)
+- Reports from multiparametric MRI (T2w, ADC maps, DWI)

 - Clinical variables: age, PSA, PSA density, prostate volume